patriciocostilla/rpg-examples/README.md

 ## Some activities

 1. Given an arbitrary number (N) determine if it is even.
+1. Given two arbitrary numbers N and M, calculate N^M.
-1. Determine if a given number N is a multiple of another number M
+1. Determine if a given number N is a multiple of another number M.
 1. Show on screen the first N numbers, given an arbitrary N.
 1. Show on screen the SUM of the first N numbers, given an arbitrary N.
 1. Show on screen the factorial of an arbitrary number N.